hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 2. W﻿hen done with OS installation and preparation

-   * From the wod-backend server aka Jupyterhub server, as the `install` user, you will need to clone the repo first.
+   * From the WoD-backend server (aka JupyterHub server), as the `install` user, you will need to clone the repo first.

    ```shellsession
    install$ git clone https://github.com/Workshops-on-Demand/wod-backend.git